MatMasIt/notesArchive/latest/Inglese/2021/ottobre/martedì_05/10_16_00/appunti.md

 In fact daffodils are golden

-Comparing daffodils to the sky: Wordsworth's belief that they are linked together in the sa
+Comparing daffodils to the sky: Wordsworth's belief that they are linked together in the same great universal order

+endless, infin
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE5NjU3MDMzODQsLTE3MzA0NDE4ODhdfQ
-==
+eyJoaXN0b3J5IjpbNTYzNzYyMTg0LC0xNzMwNDQxODg4XX0=
 -->